qweb321/Restaurant-List-can-edit-/README.md

 Users should be able to:

+- Create your own account or create by Facebook
 - View the restaurant users like
 - Search restaurant details, like category, phone number, address and rate
 - Search by restaurant name or category